United States Declaration of Independence: Civil Rights Movement and the Declaration

-1963, in Washington DC at the March on Washington for Jobs and Freedom, Reverend Martin Luther King, Jr delivered his famous "I Have a Dream" speech.
+In 1963, at the March on Washington for Jobs and Freedom in Washington, D.C., Martin Luther King Jr. delivered his famous "I Have a Dream" speech.
 This speech was meant to inspire the nation, to take up the causes of the Civil Rights Movement.
-Luther uses quotations from the Declaration of Independence to encourage equal treatment of all persons regardless of race.
+King uses quotations from the Declaration of Independence to encourage equal treatment of all persons regardless of race.